jesse-a-l-hamer/dotfiles/README.md

 Whenever [System76](https://www.gnome.org/) releases
 [COSMIC](https://github.com/pop-os/cosmic-epoch)
-I'll switch over to that.
+I'll very likely switch over to that.

 Eventually I'll give [Arch](https://archlinux.org/) a try (the whole point of creating this repo was to encourage experimenting, after all!).

 ### Terminal

-I use [WezTerm](https://wezfurlong.org/wezterm/) as my terminal emulator.
-It has builtin multiplexing and image support, plus it's highly configurable via lua.
+For a long time, I used [WezTerm](https://wezfurlong.org/wezterm/) as my terminal emulator.
+It has builtin multiplexing and image support, clean font rendering, plus it's highly configurable via lua.

+Recently however, I decided to make the switch to [kitty](https://sw.kovidgoyal.net/kitty/) in order to see how it compares.
+The performativity of kitty has so far been excellent, as has its configurability.
+One of the main reasons I switched is that there seems to be more widespread support for kitty's image protocol, whereas the iterm2 image protocol implemented by WezTerm seems less well supported (at least among my use-cases).